 The adjudication process ensures that students who have demonstrated a need for supports within the educational setting have access to those same supports during provincial assessments.

 - See the B.C.
-Graduation Program Policy Guide (PDF) for policy regarding Adjudication for the Grades 10, 11 and 12 provincial assessments
+Graduation Program Policy Guide (PDF) for guidelines regarding Adjudication for the Grades 10, 11 and 12 provincial assessments

 - Read Chapter 2: B.C.
 Graduation Program Handbook of Procedures (PDF) for information on the adjudication process